In this article we will be looking at a webdesign term you may have heard before but unsure what it means –

 If you’re looking for a responsive web design (as in this day and age all sites should be responsive) and you want to be able to access your website from all devices, make sure to talk to your designer about the benefits of responsive user interface design.

-Here at AJR Designs all our websites are mobile friendly they render and scale to the size of the screen the website is been viewed from, If you are intrested in a website or redesign don’t hesitate to contact us we have 4 packages available for clear pricing.
+Here at AJR Designs all our websites are mobile friendly they render and scale to the size of the screen the website is been viewed from, If you are interested in a website or redesign don’t hesitate to contact us we have 4 packages available for clear transparent pricing.